tomofuminijo/aws-vpn-demo/README.md

 You can demonstrate the feature of VPN Connection from onpremise network to VPC on AWS.

-- Demo1: AWS Client VPC Demo
+- Demo1: AWS Client VPC authenticated with AWS SSO Demo
 - (***Work in process***)Demo2: AWS Site-to-Site VPC Demo

-# Demo1: AWS Client VPC Demo
+# Demo1: AWS Client VPC authenticated with AWS SSO Demo

 ![demo1-aws-client-vpc-demo](./images/Client-VPN-Demo.png)